 This often dissipates somewhat after walking a short period, due to the varying forces across the knee during gait.

-Why is it that the motion of squatting is strongly advised against, in someone with chondromalacia/patellar-femoral syndrome, yet the very act of squatting to 90 degrees repeatedly can alleviate the knee pain, and, in fact, pretty much eradicate the discomfort after an entire leg workout session at the gym consisting of squats and leg presses?
+Why is it that the motion of squatting is strongly advised against, in someone with chondromalacia/patellar-femoral syndrome, yet the very act of squatting with the thighs parallel to the floor repeatedly can alleviate the knee pain, and, in fact, pretty much eradicate the discomfort after an entire leg workout session at the gym consisting of squats and leg presses?

 Dr. Plancher: Squatting is strongly advised against in individuals with patellofemoral pain syndrome due to the increased stress being placed through the articulation of the patella and patellar groove with active knee flexion.

 However, as flexion increases, the surface area of the patella articulating with the patellar groove increases, thus decreasing the overall force placed on the joint, which may be the cause for the decrease in symptoms.

 What would cause the patella to “float” or be wobbly or loose upon lightly pressing on it, while the leg is outstretched on the floor?

 Dr. Plancher: Although joint effusion is not commonly associated with isolated patellofemoral pain syndrome, an effusion may occur.